Theepak966/TorroMainRepo/README.md

 ## 🔒 Security Notes

-- Service Principal credentials are hardcoded in frontend (bank requirement)
+- Service Principal credentials can be hardcoded in frontend (bank requirement) OR use Connection String
-- All Azure operations are read-only (Storage Blob Data Reader)
+- All Azure operations are read-only (Storage Blob Data Reader, Queue Data Reader, Table Data Reader, File Data Reader)
 - Database credentials stored in environment variables
-- No credentials in code (except Service Principal in frontend)
+- Connection strings stored securely in database (encrypted at rest)
 - All API calls use HTTPS for Azure operations

+## 🔄 Discovery Methods

+### Immediate Discovery (Refresh Button)

+Click the "Refresh" button in the UI to:
+- Discover all new files immediately
+- Update existing assets if schema changed
+- Show results in real-time

+### Scheduled Discovery (Airflow DAG)

+The Airflow DAG runs automatically on schedule:
+- Discovers new assets in the background
+- Updates the database when complete
+- Can be triggered manually via API

 ## 📈 Monitoring